Nebraska Medicare Supplement Plans

 Let’s say Nancy has Traditional Medicare only.
-Nancy is under the impression her Medicare coverage and Part D policy are sufficient; however, one day nancy falls ill and learns the true cost of Medicare.
+Nancy is under the impression her Medicare coverage and Part D policy are sufficient; however, one day, nancy falls ill and learns the real cost of Medicare.

-Medicare has 2 deductibles; Part A deductible applies to inpatient services costing $1,364 each benefit period, the Part B deductible costs $185 in 2019.
+Medicare has two deductibles; Part A deductible applies to inpatient services costing $1,408 each benefit period, the Part B deductible costs $198 in 2020.
 In addition to these deductibles, beneficiaries must pay 20% of the entire medical bill.

-It’s difficult to predict hospital costs, in one area the cost could be $5,000 and in another place, it could be less.
+It’s challenging to predict hospital costs, in one area, the price could be $5,000, and in another place, it could be less.
 Also, the reason hospitalization plays a factor; if you need a bypass, of course, you can expect costs to reach several figures.

 To avoid paying 20% of a coronary artery bypass, plus deductibles, enroll in Medigap insurance.
 Medicare Supplements help protect your finances from the risk of medical debt.